gsauthof/somake/README.md

 - hidden dependencies - automatic discovery of header dependencies

-There are also extension where GNU and Sun make just use different syntax.
+There are also features where GNU and Sun make just use different syntax.
 For example, conditional macros:

 - Sun make: `target := VAR = value`